ehdinayan/ehdinayan/README.md

 - 👋 Hi, I’m @ehdinayan.
-- 🌱 I’m currently learning C# programming in Unity and updating this in order to not to forget how it works!
+- 🌱 I’m currently learning C# programming in Unity and updating this in order to don't forget how it works!
 - 💞️ Finished Coursera course The Unix Workbench in four months, because there is too much to learn in only 4 weeks I think.
 - 📫 How to reach me: alejandro_ml79@protonmail.com.